 Freelance writing is another perfect job if you are looking for jobs where you work alone from home.
 The digital age has provided many platforms and avenues for writers to earn from their craft.

 Some of the things you can do include blogging, writing e-books, ghostwriting, technical writing, and copywriting among others.
 And finding work is easier today because there are many platforms, set up to help freelance writers get clients such as FlexJobs and SolidGigs.

 Like any other freelance career, freelance writing requires a lot of discipline, especially if you want to earn a consistent income.
 But this should not be a problem if you are passionate about it and enjoy the luxury of working alone.

 See Related: Best Airbnb Freelance Jobs

 4. Pet Care

 Do you enjoy spending time with animals?
 Then this could be the perfect opportunity for you.
 Pet care requires very little interaction with people.
-Your time will be split between yourself and animals.
+Your time will be split between yourself and the animals.

 And you don’t have to go looking for clients yourself.
 There are many platforms where you can find people who need these services.
 Rover.com and TrustedHousesitters, for example, are good places to start.